-- 2.29.
+- 2.31.
 The EU 2020 targets on greenhouse gases and renewable generation will play an important part in shaping our activities.
-However, we will remain committed to incentive-based regulation as the best means of ensuring that the network regulatory regime remains fit for purpose and sufficiently flexible to cope with changing circumstances, whether caused by new UK or European legislation or changing supply or demand patterns.
-Incentive-based regulation, combined with financial commitments from users where relevant, will be the best way of ensuring that network investment is timely, efficient and in the best interests of consumers. - 2.30.
+We remain committed to incentive-based regulation as the best means of ensuring that the network regulatory regime remains fit for purpose and sufficiently flexible to cope with changing circumstances, whether caused by new UK or European legislation or changing supply or demand patterns. - 2.32.
+Our RPI-X review will be crucial in setting the right regulatory framework for the network companies to meet the challenges ahead.
+However, we recognise the importance of predictability and certainty in maintaining investor confidence.
+If our review identifies the need for change, we will consult fully before making any changes in our approach.
+But incentive-based regulation, and more long term financial commitments from network users to under write significant new investment will deliver the necessary network investment when it is required.
+This approach will also protecting customers from the risk of having to pay for network assets that are built but not used. - 2.33.
 Significant network investment will continue to be needed, for instance to accommodate an increase in renewable and other low carbon generation and new sources of gas supply.
-Our policies will be designed to facilitate that investment and encourage innovation where it adds value.
+Our policies will be designed to facilitate that investment and encourage innovation in the way the networks are run and managed.
 We will continue to monitor and, where appropriate, promote the development of new network technologies.
-We will also extend and develop incentives on network companies to improve the quality of service to their customers.
+We will also extend and develop incentives on network companies to improve the quality of service to their customers. - 2.34.

-- 2.31.
 By regulating networks in a transparent and consistent manner we will further strengthen confidence in the regulatory regime.
-For example, we will continue to develop a clear, predictable approach to the conduct of price control reviews so as to reduce uncertainty and provide a stable framework for long term decisions by network companies. - 2.32.
+We will make sure that we continue to develop a clear, predictable and transparent approach to the conduct of price control reviews to reduce uncertainty and provide a stable framework for long term decisions by network companies and investors. - 2.35.
 We intend to commence the next electricity and gas transmission price control reviews in 2010 and the next gas distribution price control review in 2011.